jfrohlich/Fetal_MEG_Entropy/README.md

 - **mMSEDecomposition_fMEG.m:** Run the entropy decomposition on modified multiscale entropy.
 - **mSampEnDecomposition_fMEG.m:** Run the entropy decomposition on modified sample entropy.

+# Other
+## (You might not need this code, but it's here just in case ...)

+- **GetAverageERFFetal.m:** Generate an average ERF template from fetal data (using older fetuses based on results of Moser et al. 2021).
+- **GetAverageERFNeonatal.m:** Generate an average ERF template from neonatal data.

 ####################################################################################
 ## CSV Files